-In a bit of a surprise, Samsung’s rolling Android 8.0 Oreo and the new Experience 9.0 UI out to the Galaxy A7, Galaxy A5, and Galaxy A3 in a few regions ahead of a wider release later this year.
+In a bit of a surprise, Samsung’s rolling Android 8.0 Oreo and the new Experience 9.0 UI out to the Galaxy A7, Galaxy A5, and Galaxy A3.
+The update and its new features are also starting to hit the Galaxy A8 (2018).

 The Samsung Galaxy A’s Oreo update comes with an impressive array of features including some from Samsung’s new user interface.
 The new operating system also includes improvements to security, bug fixes, and potential performance improvements.

 Thanks to these changes, the Android Oreo update for the Galaxy A series is a sizable download.
 The Oreo upgrade should be somewhere between 1GB and 1.5GB.